-OPERATION OLIGO CURE (OOC) was created to fund research and clinical trials for the rare brain tumor- Oligodendrogliomas.
+OPERATION OLIGO CURE (OOC) was created raise awareness about for the rare brain tumor- Oligodendrogliomas.
 Oligodendrogliomas impact thousands of people worldwide.

 OOC is currently supporting grants for the following projects: